A Funny Little Video of

 The following morning, I went outside and practiced putting the chains on.
 Then I drove up and down their driveway, stomping on the brakes, swerving sharply, etc. like 9 or 10 times before climbing out and testing the chain for tightness.
 They were good and tight still.
 And I was very pleased with their performance on the driveway, so now I wanted to test them on the road.

-black pavement between the driveway and the dirt road, though.
-I had to put the right tires off onto the snow and drive about 4 miles an hour or the whole truck shook itself to pieces!
+There was a little stretch of black pavement between the driveway and the dirt road, though.
+I had to put the two right tires off onto the snow and drive about 4 miles an hour or the whole truck shook itself to pieces!

 But when we made that turn off the blacktop onto the snow-covered, winding, hilly, narrow road, everything was wonderful!
 They worked like a charm!